Integrating Solana with GitHub Workflows for Enhanced CI/CD

 Pics and updates on milling a large beech tree trunk.

-that blew over in a storm back in 2019.
+This is the trunk section of this massive tree that blew over in a storm back in 2019:

 https://www.donaldsimpson.co.uk/2020/07/27/slabs-sleepers-and-stumps/

-I used my Husqvarna 365 X-Torq chainsaw, along with a 42″ low-profile bar fitted with a 3/8 Lo Pro .050 ripping chain with 137 drive links… I am not looking forward to sharpening that lot!
+I used my Husqvarna 365 X-Torq chainsaw, along with a 42″ low-profile bar fitted with a 3/8 Lo Pro .050 ripping chain with 137 drive links… 137… I am not looking forward to sharpening that!

 This, for me, is a whole load of bar and chain to run.
 It more than maxed out the cutting width of my Alaskan Mill setup, which was just a little too short to cope with the widest parts of this trunk, so I had to take a couple of edge sections off.

 The Husqvarna 365 did a great job getting through this much solid beech wood – I expected more of a struggle, but as long as I took it slowly and used wedges to keep the weight from pinching the bar & chain, it chugged through it no problem.
+Having the trunks at a slight angle meant that gravity lent a hand too.

 Here are some of the slabs that were produced – I don’t think the pics properly show how big these are, and they definately don’t convey the weight of them!
 I had to ‘walk’ the thicker ones over to the shed, one corner at a time.

-These slabs are now stacked, spaced and weighted in my wood shed with a dehumidifier and fan on them (running off my small solar setup).
+These slabs are now stacked, spaced and weighted in my wood shed with a dehumidifier and fan on them (running off my small solar setup!).
 Hopefully in a year or so I can try giving the thinner slabs a final flattening with the router sled then turn them in to tables.

 There are three 4″ thick slabs that will take even longer to properly dry, but if they don’t warp or split they should become very characterful – and heavy – tables.